 Teacher Licensure for Candidates in Middle School (grades 6-8) Secondary (9-12) Content Areas, Art (K-12) and Second Language (grades K-12)

-Candidates wishing to teach middle (6-8) or secondary (9-12) content, art (K-12), or second language (French or Spanish) currently major in the discipline they plan to teach: art (licensure concentration) for art; English for language arts; biology or chemistry for science; economics, history, international relations, psychology, or sociology for social sciences; mathematics for math; music (BA, with licensure concentration) for music; or French or Spanish for second language.
-Candidates should seek advising from the program coordinator or the director of teacher education as early as possible in their degree programs.
+Candidates wishing to teach middle (6-8) or secondary (9-12) content, art (K-12), or second language (Spanish) currently major in the discipline they plan to teach: art (licensure concentration) for art; English for language arts; biology or chemistry for science; economics, history, international relations, psychology, or sociology for social sciences; mathematics for math; music (BA, with licensure concentration) for music; or Spanish for second language.
+Candidates should seek advising from the director of teacher education as early as possible in their degree programs.